firebase/fastlane-plugin-firebase_app_distribution/.github/ISSUE_TEMPLATE/bug-report.md

 ##### Complete verbose output
 <!--
 To print verbose output, set the `debug` parameter of the  `firebase_app_distribution` action to` true`.
-Caution: The output with `debug` set to true could contain sensitive data such as email addrresses, app ids, and/or project numbers.
+Caution: The output with `debug` set to true could contain sensitive data such as email addresses, app ids, and/or project numbers.
 Please make sure you double check the output and replace anything sensitive you don't wish to submit in the issue
 -->

 ##### Environment